-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 - Normalizing valuation for future growth prospects at the end of the ten years.
 (3a.)
 Then, using the current stock price and the estimated stock price at the end of 10 years, we get a CAGR.
 If this beats our hurdle rate by a considerable margin, we invest.
 If not, we wait for a better buying opportunity.

-Notably, I revised the rate at which Crowdstrike is expected to grow on average to 22.5%.
+Notably, I revised the rate at which CrowdStrike is expected to grow on average to 22.5%.
 I feel that this is a conservative estimation by which I can implement a strong margin of safety.

 Now, let's check out the results!